The attachment of adult women to the Italian labour market in the shadow of COVID-19: Introduction

-We investigate the labour market dynamics in Italy in the period 2013-2020, i.e., before and during the pandemic, using longitudinal quarterly labour force data, with a focus on gender, age and geographical differences.
-Italy was the first country in Europe to be hit by the COVID-19 pandemic and the first to implement a national lockdown in the beginning of March, 2020 \citep{saglietto2020covid}.
-To mitigate its effect on the labour market, the Italian Government pro-actively implemented two aggressive policies: a ban on layoffs and the extension of a pre-existing furlough scheme \citep{barbieri2021italian}.
-The Italian case is also particularly interesting as the labour market is largely heterogeneous, with vast, well-known and persistent regional disparities: industrial activities are mostly concentrated in the North and in the Center, while food industry and tourism are mainly concentrated in Southern regions \citep{OECDItaly}.
-In addition, Italy ranks among the weakest of OECD countries regarding job quantity, defined as employment, unemployment and underemployment \citep{OECD2018}, reflecting persistently large gender employment gaps and a remarkably low female labour force participation rate, particularly in the South \citep{agovino2019local}.
-Due to these very different conditions at the outburst of the pandemic, we find that the COVID-19 shock had sizable asymmetric effects across categories of individuals but, less expected, are their size and persistence over time.
+We investigate the attachment of women to the Italian labour market, specifically those in the 30-39 age category, in the period 2013-2020, i.e., before and during the COVID-19 pandemic, by estimating transition probabilities to and from inactivity.
+The COVID-19 shock appears well-suited for our aim as it was (i) unexpected and (ii) potentially symmetric, thus fit for the analysis of its impact as purified by potential inter-temporal effects linked to the business cycle and long-term planning of individuals.\footnote{Appendix \ref{appsec:italianPolicies} for a detailed description of timing and management of the COVID-19 crisis in Italy.} Moreover, the Italian labour market displays large heterogeneities, with vast and persistent regional disparities: industrial activities are mostly concentrated in the North, while agriculture and commerce are prevalent in Southern regions (Tables \ref{apptab:workersBySector}-\ref{apptab:workersBySectorPercentage} in the Appendix and \citealp{OECDItaly}).
+Italy also ranks among the weakest of OECD countries regarding job quantity, defined as employment, unemployment and underemployment \citep{OECD2018}, reflecting persistently large gender employment gaps, with a remarkably low female labour force participation in the South \citep{agovino2019local}.
+Specifically, while in the North the labour force participation of 30-39 females ranges between 75\% and 80\%, in line with the US rate \citep[Fig.1]{goldin2020productivity}, in the South it is as low as 52\%, despite a comparable total fertility rate of 1.3 in the North and 1.25 in the South \citep{ISTAT}.